Topics

 *Representative values based on average monthly costs of term and whole life premiums from Canada’s best life insurance companies.

 In general, it’s easier to get a term policy than a whole one.
-This is another difference in term and whole life insurance that makes a lot of Canadians choose term instead — it tends to be affordable, simple to understand, and easy to get.
+This is another difference between term and whole life insurance that makes a lot of Canadians choose term instead — it tends to be affordable, simple to understand, and easy to get.

 The application process for whole life policies may ask more questions or be more strict about medical questions.
 This is because the insurance company takes on more risk with this kind of policy, so they need to make sure it’s worth it for them.